chris-short/devopsish.com/content/praise/index.md

 +++

+I started the DevOps'ish newsletter in 2016 with hopes of lowerering the barrier to entry into the DevOps and Cloud Native world while keeping seasoned professionals informed on the latest news, tools, and trends.
+Every now and then I hear from readers who have turned into fans.
+It's a great motivator for what can be a thankless job at times.
+Here are some of their remarks, because sometimes it's important to toot your own horn.

-"If you don't 'toot' your own horn, then who will?" —Dr. Justin Tarte
+> "If you don't 'toot' your own horn, then who will?" —Dr. Justin Tarte
+>

-"I've said it before, and by gosh, I'll say it again — don't be afraid to toot your own horn." ― Emlyn Chand
+> "I've said it before, and by gosh, I'll say it again — don't be afraid to toot your own horn." ― Emlyn Chand
+>

-"If you don't toot your own horn, don't complain that there's no music." —Guy Kawasaki
+> "If you don't toot your own horn, don't complain that there's no music." —Guy Kawasaki
+>

-"Self-promotion is a leadership and political skill that is critical to master in order to navigate the realities of the workplace and position you for success." ― Bonnie Marcus
+> "Self-promotion is a leadership and political skill that is critical to master in order to navigate the realities of the workplace and position you for success." ― Bonnie Marcus

 [!["Even on vacation, I sneak in a couple newsletters.
 My fave link in the latest DevOps'ish (besides the ASODR survey ‘natch) is the one about open office spaces." —Nicole Forsgren][nicolefv]](https://twitter.com/nicolefv/status/1113069829001568256)